 How Much Money has the NHS Set Aside for Continuing Healthcare?

-NHS Continuing Healthcare Funding is a package of care provided outside of hospital that is arranged and funded solely by the NHS for individuals with significant, ongoing healthcare needs.
+NHS Continuing Healthcare Funding (CHC Funding) is a package of care provided outside of hospital that is arranged and funded solely by the NHS for individuals with significant, ongoing healthcare needs.
 But how much money is actually reserved for Continuing Healthcare Funding?

 The Department of Health and NHS England have said that there is no cap on access and no plans to change the eligibility criteria.
 However, the proportion of people assessed as eligible for standard (as opposed to fast track) Continuing Healthcare Funding fell from 34% in 2012 to 29% in 2016.